 - Application Period: Ongoing.
 Request a form from firstname.lastname@example.org

 11 Levels – Level 1 being the hardest This test is designed for Japanese people, and many schools make their students take this test.
 Employers of many companies look favourably upon candidates with higher levels.
 The JLPT (for foreigners) level 1 is about level 5-6 on this test.

 - Location: Toyama, Kanazawa, Fukui, pretty much anywhere.

 - Cost: Depends on level taken.
 From 1,500 yen (level 8) to 6,000 yen (level 1).

-- Application: Get application forms at bookstores, Lawson & 7-11 convenience stores.
+- Application: You can apply online, or get application forms at bookstores, Lawson & 7-11 convenience stores.
 The test takes about 1 hour (depends on the level you are taking).
 To pass, you need 80% (of 200 points) on the levels 1, 1 prep, and 2 tests and 70% on the level 2 prep through 7 test.
 Level 8 to 10 tests have 150 points, pass at 80%.